Plasma-lyte

 Plasma-Lyte is a crystalloid solution for intravenous infusion, with varying electrolyte formulation depending on market.
 Generally the solution has a composition that mimics human physiological plasma electrolyte concentrations, osmolality and pH.

-It is available as a generic medication.
+It is manufactured and marketed by Baxter International Inc. and available as a generic medication.

 Plasma-lyte 148 (pH7.4)

 Plasma-Lyte 148 is a market-specific solution available in the United Kingdom and Australia, among others and has the following composition: